Amentum (AMTM)

 8. Cash Is King

-Amentum has shown poor cash profitability over the last four years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 2.3%, lousy for a business services business.
+Amentum has shown poor cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 1.9%, lousy for a business services business.

-Amentum isn’t a terrible business, but it doesn’t pass our quality test.
-To kick things off, its revenue growth was weak over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its scale makes it a trusted partner with negotiating leverage, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-On top of that, its low free cash flow margins give it little breathing room.
+Amentum isn’t a terrible business, but it isn’t one of our picks.
+To kick things off, its revenue growth was uninspiring over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its scale makes it a trusted partner with negotiating leverage, the downside is its low free cash flow margins give it little breathing room.
+On top of that, its operating margins are low compared to other business services companies.

-Amentum’s P/E ratio based on the next 12 months is 11.9x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are superior stocks to buy right now.
+Amentum’s P/E ratio based on the next 12 months is 14.9x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're fairly confident there are better stocks to buy right now.